SkylineCommunications/dataminer-docs-connectors/connector/doc/Lancier_Monitoring_PSC.md

 - **IP port**: The IP port of the device.
 - **Get community string**: The community string used when reading values from the device (default: *public*).
 - **Set community string**: The community string used when setting values on the device (default: *private*).

+## How to Use

+Lancier Monitoring PSC is a plug-and-play type of connector.

 ### General Page